igr/void/README.md

 # void

-just a space for nothing specific
+...just a space for nothing specific.